CohereJohnny/aya-vision-demo/requirements/prd.md

 Bootstrap 5 for responsive layout and UI components.
 Font Awesome for icons and visual indicators.
 Custom JavaScript for interactive features and AJAX requests.
+Progress tracking using XMLHttpRequest for upload monitoring and fetch API for polling analysis progress.
 Backend:
 Python Flask framework.
 Cohere Python SDK (for interacting with the c4ai-aya-vision-32b model).
 Base64 encoding library (built-in to Python).
+In-memory progress tracking system with unique IDs for each batch of images.
+Progress callback mechanism for image processing functions.
 API Interaction:
 Use the Cohere Python SDK to make API calls.
 Asynchronous requests (consider using async and await if the Cohere SDK supports it, or threading/multiprocessing if not, to prevent blocking the main thread).
 This is important for handling the batch processing without freezing the UI.
-RESTful API endpoints for image analysis and deletion.
+RESTful API endpoints for image analysis, deletion, and progress tracking.
+Progress tracking API endpoint (/api/analysis-progress/<progress_id>) for retrieving real-time analysis status.
 Deployment (Initial):
 Local development environment (Flask's built-in development server).
 Future: Consider containerization (Docker) for easier deployment and portability.
 Data Storage:
 In-memory storage for image analysis results (both initial and enhanced).
+In-memory storage for progress tracking information with unique progress IDs.
 Persistent storage (using Flask's session or a simple file-based solution) for user settings.
 5. Prototype Scope and MVP (Minimum Viable Product)